ing-bank/rokku-dev-apache-atlas/README.md

 http://localhost:21000
 ```

-or verify that server is up and running using
+Or verify that server is up and running using
 ```
 curl -u admin:admin http://localhost:21000/api/atlas/admin/version
 ```